publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schII/ptH/m__us_usc_t42_s273.md

                     (IV) provide for a qualified organ procurement organization to appeal a decertification to the Secretary on substantive and procedural grounds;  <sup>\[2\]</sup>  <sup><sup> 2 So in original.
 The semicolon probably should be a comma. </sup></sup>

-            (E) has procedures to obtain payment for non-renal organs provided to transplant centers,

-            (F) has a defined service area that is of sufficient size to assure maximum effectiveness in the procurement and equitable distribution of organs, and that either includes an entire metropolitan statistical area (as specified by the Director of the Office of Management and Budget) or does not include any part of the area,
+            (E) has a defined service area that is of sufficient size to assure maximum effectiveness in the procurement and equitable distribution of organs, and that either includes an entire metropolitan statistical area (as specified by the Director of the Office of Management and Budget) or does not include any part of the area,

-            (G) has a director and such other staff, including the organ donation coordinators and organ procurement specialists necessary to effectively obtain organs from donors in its service area, and
+            (F) has a director and such other staff, including the organ donation coordinators and organ procurement specialists necessary to effectively obtain organs from donors in its service area, and

-            (H)
+            (G)

              has a board of directors or an advisory board which—